Configuration Reference

 Validation Rules

-3. Aggregated mode requires aggregated phase config.
+2. Aggregated mode requires aggregated phase config when profiling is enabled.

 Example: Torch Profiling (Disaggregated)